System Identification for Continuous-time Linear Dynamical Systems: Background

-A direct-maximization of the marginal log-likelihood is intractable, given that the logarithm cannot be moved in through the integral.
-Introducing a distribution $\mathds{Q}_{\mathbf{X}}$ over the latent-variables, one may re-express the marginal log-likelihood as:
+A direct-maximization of the marginal log-likelihood is intractable, given that the logarithm cannot be moved into the integral.
+Introducing a distribution $\mathds{Q}_{\mathbf{X}}$ over the latent-variables $\mathbf{x}_{1:N}$, one may re-express the marginal log-likelihood as